-Students who seek to transfer to another program but who have earned an "F" grade in a previous graduate program must make a written appeal to the dean of the school/college, who will refer the appeal to the Admissions Committee of the appropriate school or college.
+Students who seek to transfer to another program but who have earned an "F" grade in a previous graduate program must make a written appeal to the Dean of the Graduate School, who will refer the appeal to the Admissions Committee of the appropriate department in the school or college.
+The Admissions Committee will make a recommendation to the Dean of that school or college, who will submit a recommendation to the Dean of The Graduate School.
+The Dean of The Graduate School will make the final decision and notify the student of the decision.